 W(13 months here) got the big pompoms to throw into the rolls.
 He enjoyed this for a while, and the next day found it himself and started playing without any prompt.

-For L(3.5yrs here), I made it a bit more tricky, first by giving her a peg to use it to pick up the pompoms and throw it in.
+For L(3.5yrs here), I made it a bit more tricky, first by giving her a peg to use to pick up the pompoms and throw them in.

 Also, she got different sizes.
 Then we made the magnets, using colored foam circles on round magnets.
 I placed the different colors at different rolls, and she had to throw the right color pompoms into the right roll for color sorting practice.

 Fun, frugal and educational fine motor play, just the way we like it;)